rithishsamm/myTutorialHell/Orchestration/k8engineers.com/Kubernetes-Deep-Dive/HANDWRITTEN/section2-k8sClusterSetup.md

 here,
 1) creating `.kube` directory
 > `mkdir -p $HOME/.kube`
 2) under that `.kube`, gotta store a **config** file.
 Why?
 If someone wants to communicate with the kubernetes cluster, must have a **kube-config** file.
-Without it, can't able to communicate with the Kubernetes Cluster regardless of platforms.
+Without it, can't able to communicate with the Kubernetes Cluster regardless of platforms both on-prem or cloud.
+By this time, the kubeconfig presented in default and have to move it to home directory.  the file entries will be saved under the configured file location.
 > `sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config`
 3) and, change permissions to the `config` files
 > `sudo chown $(id -u):$(id -g) $HOME/.kube/config`

-After that, can skip `  export KUBECONFIG=/etc/kubernetes/admin.conf` since we already ran our thing before in prior.
+After that, can skip `export KUBECONFIG=/etc/kubernetes/admin.conf` since we already ran our thing before in prior.

 NOW, WILL INSTALL AND ENABLE ADDONS WHICH IS VITAL RELATED TO ORCHESTRATING THE CLUSTERS: -> **A CNI - Container Network Interface**. -> We are using `Calicio` - network for kubernetes CNI for our use case.
 Alternatively, there are cilium Istio and more does exists.